Frequently Asked Questions

 Will abortion affect my mind and heart?

-Post-Abortion syndrome (PAS) is what some women experience following an abortion.
+Some women experience symptoms similar to PTSD following an abortion.
 While some can experience relief right after their abortion, emotions can “catch up” with them months or even years later.
 Many express that they wish they could go back and “undo” the abortion.
 Some typical symptoms include: guilt, anxiety, depression, thoughts of suicide, re-experiencing the abortion, fear of not being able to get pregnant again, survival guilt, eating disorders, alcohol or drug abuse.
 Click here to read about her abortion experience.
 Abortion isn’t an “easy” solution by any means.
 If you are considering an abortion, please take the time to research all your options. visit our “Your Choices” page for more specific information about your choices.
 Learn more about what a preborn child looks like: HERE